gut health and menstrual cycle

 Estrogen is produced mainly in your ovaries and circulated all throughout your body where it acts on other tissues and organs.
 Eventually, that active estrogen gets filtered through the liver, which deactivates it, then sends it off to your gut.
 With a balanced estrobolome, most of that deactivated estrogen gets excreted with your stool, leaving the body.

 But what if your gut doesn’t do its job?
-Certain gut bacteria can actually reactivate inactive estrogen in your gut, by producing an enzyme called beta-glucuronidase.
+Certain gut bacteria can actually reactivate3 inactive estrogen in your gut, by producing an enzyme called beta-glucuronidase.
 If too many of these bacteria are present in your gut, active estrogen is getting sent back into circulation at way higher levels than your body intended.
 This means trouble, because now the system designed to reduce estrogen is doing just the opposite.

 Is Excess Estrogen a Problem?